Security Frequently Asked Questions

 What should I do if I suspect my online information has been compromised?

-If you are a TD Bank Customer and believe you are a victim of identity theft, immediately contact the TD Bank Phishing and Identity Theft Hotline at 800-893-8554.
-Read more about Reporting Identity Theft.
+If you are a TD Bank Customer and believe you are a victim of fraud or identity theft, immediately contact Customer Service at 1-888-751-9000

 How did my user name and password get compromised?

 Most accounts are compromised by responding to a phishing e-mail, keylogger or Trojan Horse virus that was installed on your PC through a fraudulent e-mail or possibly by someone with whom you may have shared your user name and password.
 To prevent this from happening, we recommend the following actions: